🏢Connecting to Internal Systems via APIs

 👤User Data API

-Whether a customer is verified or not, you may want to allow them to ask about the status of a particular order.
-In this case, for example, you would provide your AI agent with an API that can accept a zip/post code and an order ID and return the latest information about that order.
+In this case, you would provide your AI agent with an API that can accept a zip/post code and an order ID and return the latest information about that order.

 The AI agent will call the API you provide and answer the user's question with the content returned from your API.

-This is perfect for allow un-verified users to ask about their account/orders or if you want to allow users to ask more about a specific piece of content in your system e.g. order, project, team, etc.
+This is perfect for allowing un-verified users to ask about their account/orders or if you want to allow users to ask more about a specific piece of content in your system e.g. order, project, team, etc.

 🛠️AI Actions (Tools)

-This is a more advanced case where you have a multi-step workflow usually done by your human agents.
 This might involve collecting some information from a user for booking a demo and then creating the meeting invite.
 Or it might involved checking recent orders, seeing if an order can be cancelled and then cancelling it.

-With a task, the AI agent will follow each step you define and some of these steps may involve API calls as well.
-So you can consider a task as a set of instructions that wrap together tools (APIs) that you have given your AI agent access to.
+So you can consider a Task as a set of instructions that wrap together tools (APIs) that you have given your AI agent access to.

 👷Tasks